 How do you really save time?

 While Jake was working at Google, he developed a so-called "Design Sprint".
-This is essentially a working week that is being completely realigned.
-A team sits down for five days, cancels all other appointments and concentrates solely on solving a single problem following a specific checklist of activities.
+This is essentially a work week that is being completely realigned.
+A team sits down for five days, cancels all other appointments and focuses exclusively on solving a single problem following a specific checklist of activities.
 That was our first tangible attempt to redesign not a product, but time.
 And it worked.
-The design sprint was quickly adopted throughout the Google group.
+The design sprint was quickly adopted across the Google group.
 In 2012 we started to run design sprints together at start-ups from the Google Ventures portfolio.
-In the following years there were more than 150 such sprints, in which almost a thousand people took part: programmers, nutritionists, CEOs, baristas, farmers etc. For two time fanatics like us, the whole thing was an impressive opportunity.
+In the following years there were more than 150 such sprints, in which almost a thousand people took part: programmers, nutritionists, CEOs, baristas, farmers, etc. For two time fanatics like us, the whole thing was an impressive opportunity.
 We had the opportunity to redesign a work week and learn from hundreds of high-performing teams at startups like Slack, Uber, and 23andMe.
 Many of the principles presented in this book were inspired by the discoveries we made during these sprints.

 What daily change teaches us

-Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
-Up to 30 lessons with each 4 learning task + final lesson.
-Please enter the title under "interests".
-Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!
+Up to 30 lessons with 4 learning tasks each + final lesson as a PDF download.
+Please send us one after purchase eMail with the desired title supportberufebilder.de.
+Alternatively, we would be happy to put your course together for you or offer you a personal, regular one eMail-Course - all further information!

-Consultant packages: You want to increase your reach or address applicants as an employer?
+You want to publish, increase your reach or as an employer Candidate speak to?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).